hpc-carpentry/hpc-carpentry.github.io/pages/core-team-projects.md

 Serah Rono

 CarpentryConnects are community convenings, organised to bring together community members of The Carpentries that are in close proximity geographically for knowledge exchange, collaboration and networking.
 In Q1 2020, we prioritised the development of the [CarpentryConnect Planning Kit](http://carpentryconnect.org), a resource designed to guide community members as they organise local and regional Carpentries events, whether online or in-person.
 [This blog post](https://carpentries.org/blog/2020/04/carpentryconnect-planning-kit/) provides context for the work we did, and summarises ways community members can contribute to the resource.

+#### Carpentries in Africa Community

+Angelique van Rensburg

+In Q1 2020, we assessed the communications platforms that were available to the [Carpentries Community in Africa](https://docs.carpentries.org/topic_folders/regional_communities/african_task_force.html#what-we-do).
+Two additional platforms (i.e. African Carpentries Calendar and Slack Channel) were added to align with that of the rest of Global Carpentries Community.
+These platforms were updated with among others, general Carpentries announcements (i.e. uniquely African topics, Carpentries Blog posts), funding and scholarship and upcoming Carpentries teaching opportunities.
+Three successful African Carpentry meet-up sessions were hosted in Q1, attended by Carpentry Community members, Instructors and Trainers from South Africa, Zimbabwe, Ethiopia, Kenya and Nigeria (with the odd audience from Europe and the United States).
+We are currently gathering information from the African Carpentries Community on what they want an [African Carpentries Meetup 2020](https://forms.gle/qCaVejLdXiZjdxYN8) to look like.

 #### Hiring and Onboarding New Communications Manager